mozzarellaV8/FDS-LogisticRegression/rms-logistic-regression-01.md

 This is a workthrough of chapter 11 of the book [Regression Modeling Strategies](http://biostat.mc.vanderbilt.edu/wiki/Main/RmsShortAdd) by Frank E. Harrell.

 It's simply following the reading, taking notes, and running the code - with a few very slight additions of my own.
-These additions are generally to help me understand the dataset (e.g. exploratory plots).
+These additions are generally to help me understand the dataset (i.e. exploratory plots).

 The goal of the case study is to fit a binary logistic regression model that predicts cardio- and cerebro-vascular death among prostate cancer patients, using a dataset containing variables on patient baselines (weight, age, blood pressure), treatments, and time of death.